GRIPHERO

 Even Electric Vehicle (EV) charger handles are shown to be highly contaminated.
 However, in addition to being contaminated with the similar types of harmful bacteria and viruses as fuel nozzles, EV charger handles are also contaminated with yeast and fungal organisms (think warts and verrucas!).

-For this level of risk to health, prevention is far better than attempting to cure.
-Forecourt hand-protection should be immediately to hand and unmissable.
+For this level of risk to health, prevention is far better than attempting to clean your skin after contact.

 You will never look at a fuel pump handle or EV charger handle in the same way again.